typescript-cheatsheets/react/README.md

 const App = ({ message }: { message: string }) => <div>{message}</div>;

 // Alternatively, you can use `React.FunctionComponent` (or the shorthand `React.FC`), if you prefer.
-// With latest React types and TypeScript 5.1. it's mostly a stylistic choice, otherwise discouraged. const App: React.FunctionComponent<{ message: string }> = ({ message }) => (
+// With latest React types (earliest is `@types/react@18.0.0`) and TypeScript 5.1. it's mostly a stylistic choice, otherwise discouraged. const App: React.FunctionComponent<{ message: string }> = ({ message }) => (
   <div>{message}</div>
 );